dangrie158/email-categorization-thesis/source/13_chapter_5.md

 # Automatic Classification {#sec:auto-classification}

 In this chapter, different approaches to automatically classify new emails using word2vec VSMs will be presented and evaluated.
-The evaluation also compares the results with state-of-the-art text classification techniques, for example support vector machines (SVM) (@joachims1998text) or random forests (RF) using TF-IDF document vectors.
+The evaluation also compares the results with state-of-the-art text classification techniques, for example, support vector machines (SVM) (@joachims1998text) or random forests (RF) using TF-IDF document vectors.

 All algorithms are trained and evaluated on the news corpus with a 90% / 10% split for training and evaluation data.
 The corpus is split so that the a priori probability for all classes is equal in the validation and training set.

-Due to the small size of the category ```Aktuell```, this category was not considered during the evaluation since it would only contain ~20 validation elements and is, with its size, an outlier to all other categories.
-Furthermore the category ```Ausland``` was also removed from the evaluation since it proved to contain a wide mix of topics concerning politics, sports, society and economy, all also present in other categories.
-This leaves 9 distinct classes for the evaluation.
+Due to the small size of the category ```Aktuell```, this category was not considered during the evaluation since it would only contain ~20 validation elements and is, with its size, an outlier to all other classes.
+Furthermore, the category ```Ausland``` was also removed from the evaluation since it proved to contain a wide mix of topics concerning politics, sports, society and economy, all also present in other categories.
+This selection leaves nine distinct classes for the evaluation.

 All algorithms, except for the CNN, were evaluated on a 2015 MacBook Pro with a 2.9 GHz i5 Processor and 16 GB of memory.